pixelvirt/documentations/docs/pixelview/dashboard.md

-PixelView allows users to consolidate multiple cloud platforms into one palce.
+PixelView allows users to consolidate multiple cloud platforms into one place.

 Currently we support: Openstack and Kubernetes
 Coming Soon: VMWare Integration